Make your way to the birthplace of the Renaissance from one of Tuscany’s most popular cities. Learn about taking the train from Siena to Florence.

 Direct Trains from Siena to Florence

 Most of the trains from Siena to Florence are direct trains.
-The ones that require a change mean a journey time of nearly two hours for the same cost, so it’s a much better option to take a direct train.
+The ones that require a train transfer means that your trip can take nearly two hours for the same cost, so it’s a much better option to take a direct train.